Beyond Monorepos - Consistency Across Multiple GitHub Repositories Without Centralizing Your Code

 Use RepoFileSync to enforce a consistent repository structure:

 Not everything needs the same level of standardization.
-We recommend a tiered approach:
+A tiered approach works well:

 RepoFileSync can enforce these tiers through different sync rules and approval processes.